Reabetswe-Tso/Bike-Sales-_Analysis/README.md

-# 📊 Data Professional Survey Dashboard (Excel)
+#  Bike Sales Dashboard (Excel)

-This project features a dynamic **Excel dashboard** built to uncover insights from a survey dataset on data professionals.
-It focuses on demographics, salary distribution, role-based comparisons, language preferences, and satisfaction metrics all visualized using clean and interactive spreadsheet elements.
+This project presents a clean and interactive **Excel dashboard** visualizing bike sales performance across regions, product categories, and customer segments.
+Built using Microsoft Excel, the dashboard enables stakeholders to gain actionable insights through intuitive charts and slicers.

 ---

 ## Project Overview

 - Tool Used: Microsoft Excel
-- Dataset: Bike_sales.csv
+- Dataset: BikeSalesData.csv (or equivalent)
-- Goal: To visualize survey results using Excel charts and slicers for clear, interactive storytelling.
+- Goal: To analyze and communicate trends in bike sales using dynamic Excel visuals.

 ---